The sternum (or breastbone) is a flat bone located at the anterior aspect of the thorax. It lies in the midline of the chest and has a ‘T’ shape.

 The lateral edges of the body are marked by numerous articular facets (cartilage lined depressions in the bone).
 These articular facets articulate with the costal cartilages of ribs 3-6.
 There are smaller facets for articulation with parts of the second and seventh ribs – known as demifacets.

 The xiphoid process is the most inferior and smallest part of the sternum.
-It is variable is shape and size, located at the level of the T10 vertebrae.
+It is variable is shape and size, with its tip located at the level of the T10 vertebrae.
 The xiphoid process is largely cartilaginous in structure, and completely ossifies late in life – around the age of 40.

 In some individuals, the xiphoid process articulates with part of the costal cartilage of the seventh rib.